VaranasiBhavitha/Student-Management-System/README.md

 - ➕ Add Student
 - 📋 View Students
 - 🔍 Search Student by ID
-- ❌ Delete Student
+- ❌ Delete student

 ## 🛠️ Technologies Used
 - Java
-- OOP (Object-Oriented Programming)
+- OOP
 - ArrayList

 ## ▶️ How to Run